mosaicml/composer/composer/algorithms/mixup/README.md

 > This is fine for loss functions that are linear in the targets, such as cross entropy,
 > but may produce unexpected results for other loss functions.

-> 🚧 MixUp May Interact with Other Methods that Modify Targets
->
-> This method interacts with other methods (such as Label Smoothing) that alter the targets.
-> While such methods may still compose well with label smoothing in terms of improved accuracy, it is important to ensure that the implementations of these methods compose.

 > 🚧 Composing Regularization Methods
 >
 > As a general rule, composing regularization methods may lead to diminishing returns in quality improvements.
 MixUp is one such regularization method.